Protest art: History

 A piece of protest art featuring a parody of the logo of the NBA.

 As awareness of social justices around the world became more common among the public, an increase in protest art can be seen.
-Some of the most critically effective artworks of the recent period were staged outside the gallery, away from the museum and in that sense, protest art has found a different relationship to the public.
+Some of the most critically effective artworks of the 2000s were staged outside the gallery, away from the museum and in that sense, protest art has found a different relationship to the public.